Luca-Tamburo/se-2022-12-HikeTracker/README.md

         ]
   }

-- PUT `/api/hikes`
+- POST `/api/hikes`
   - Description: Insert an Hike in the system.
-  - Request body: An object representing the hike and the startPoint/endPoint details
+  - Request body: An object representing the hike
   ```
   {
      "title":"sss",